looking north where

 (including meanders in the Gunnison to the east of Cactus Park).

 About 4 million years ago to present.
-Grand Valley eroded
+Grand Valley

 down to its present elevation.
 East Creek removed the sediments and

 gravel deposits that were left in the Colorado's path to the north and